upenn-embedded/final-project-s25-the-redeem-team/README.md

 ### 2. Motivation

-*What is the problem that you are trying to solve?
-Why is this project interesting?
-What is the intended purpose?*

 Many musicians (*cough* singers) don't know how to read sheet music and haven't learned anything about music theory.
 This makes it difficult for them to adapt their music to different keys as they don't have the necessary theory background.

 This product will allow them, and learned musicians that couldn't be bothered, to quickly alter their melodies to fit a different key or octave, either for stylistic purposes or because the original music was not in their range.